Tolc-Software/Parser/docs/internal/logging.md

 Should only be done once as close to the start of the program as possible.
 Preferably only one time with one function.

 ### Log level ###

+Note that log level and is set by the user of this library.

 #### Debug ####